 * Inflation, industrial output lower than expected

-* Exports and imports much stronger than forecast
+* Exports, imports and bank loans stronger than forecast

 * Domestic weakness explains Beijing rate cuts